Facebook Pixel

 The analysis breaks down as follows:

-• In each iteration of the binary search, the check(v) function is called, which iterates through all n elements in the buckets array to calculate the water that can be poured out and the water needed to fill up to level v.
+• In each iteration of the binary search, the feasible(v) function is called, which iterates through all n elements in the buckets array to calculate the water that can be poured out and the water needed to fill up to level v.
 This takes O(n) time.

 • Therefore, the total time complexity is O(n × log M).